pburrows/lepidoptera/README.md

 ## The Icon

 The butterfly icon ![<img src="./graphics/-butterfly_86835.svg" width="48" />](./graphics/-butterfly_86835.svg) is part of the [Free Flat Icons](https://icon-icons.com/pack/free-flat-icons/1320) collection by [RoundIcons](https://icon-icons.com/authors/274-roundicons), used according to the [CC-BY-40](https://creativecommons.org/licenses/by/4.0/) license.

+The default project icon is a black butterfly icon by [Nur syifa fauziah from FlatIcon](https://www.flaticon.com/free-icons/zoology).